-“While we look not at the things which are seen, but at the things which are not seen: for the things which are seen are temporal; but the things which are not seen are eternal" (II Corinthians 4:18).
+“While we look not at the things which are seen, but at the things which are not seen: for the things which are seen are temporal; but the things which are not seen are eternal.”
+(2 Corinthians 4:18)

-All of these eternal things -- eternal redemption, eternal salvation, eternal inheritance, eternal habitations, and eternal glory -- are of infinitely greater value than the temporal things which crowd our minds and limit our goals.
+All of these eternal things—eternal redemption, eternal salvation, eternal inheritance, eternal habitations, and eternal glory—are of infinitely greater value than the temporal things that crowd our minds and limit our goals.
 They are all a part of the wonderful eternal life we have already received through faith in Christ.
-It is significant that the phrase “eternal life” (or “everlasting life,” which is the same Greek phrase) occurs no less than 44 times in the New Testament.
+It’s significant that the phrase “eternal life” (or “everlasting life,” which is the same Greek phrase) occurs no less than 44 times in the New Testament.
 God speaks of it often, and so should we!

 The very first eternal thing mentioned in the Bible is the “everlasting covenant” God has made with all men (Genesis 9:16).
 The last is the “everlasting gospel” to be preached to all men (Revelation 14:6).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.